uviclibraries/raspberrypi/act-5.md

 <img src="images/act-5/pi3-gpio.svg" alt="pi3 gpio" style="float:right;width:480px;">

-# Electronics and The Raspberry Pi
+# Electronics With The Raspberry Pi

 If you have any questions or get stuck as you work through this in-class exercise, please ask the instructor for assistance.
 Enjoy!